Akshay-Singh-Rajput/Learning_TypeScript/README.md

 ```js
 tsc index.ts --outfile out/script.js
 ```
-if no file is specified , tsc will complie all TS files in the "rootDir" and output in the "outDir".
+if no file is specified , tsc will compile all TS files in the "rootDir" and output in the "outDir".
 Add -w to watch for changes.
 ```js
 tsc -w
 ```